 My reflections took me even further.
 I found that the image of the tree plays a pivotal role in

-In mystical Jewish tradition, the Kabbalah, the Tree of Life is central to its understanding of the sacred.
-In the Buddhist tradition, the tree under which the Buddha was awakened, also known as the Bodhi tree, signifies the
+most spiritual traditions.
+In mystical Jewish tradition, the Kabbalah, the tree of life is central to its understanding of the sacred.
+In the Buddhist tradition, the tree under which the Buddha was awakened, also known as the bodhi tree, signifies

-of Immortality.
-At that point, I realized the above-mentioned trees could very well personify the Tree of Light.
-Interestingly, trees grow towards the light!
+At that point, I realized the above-mentioned trees

 As I looked closer at these various words, I saw the letter (l) is part of the words, life, enlightenment, knowledge, immortality, and light.
 In

-‘knowledge,’ the letter (l) is nestled between ‘know’ and ‘edge.’
-And in my personal musings, I have come to understand that at the edge of all knowing there is only Love.
+the word enlightenment, the word “light” is embedded in it.
+In the word knowledge, the letter (l) is nestled between “know” and “edge.”
+And in my personal musings, I have come to understand that at the edge of all knowing

 To love, one needs to listen deeply.
 The word listen is the anagram of the word silent.
 So being silent we listen, graced with the real knowledge of The Logos creating life and light through love.